'Suicide Squad: Kill The Justice League' accidentally leaks upcoming villain

-A voice actor from Suicide Squad: Kill The Justice League has accidently leaked an upcoming playable character from the game.
+A voice line from Suicide Squad: Kill The Justice League has accidently leaked an upcoming playable character from the game.

 As spotted by PC Gamer, a clip of a player getting knocked down and needing to be revived on Reddit features Brainiac (who, at the end of the game, talks to the players in lieu of any of the brainwashed heroes) insulting Harley Quinn but using the wrong name.